StatPhysBio/biophysics/part0/README.md

 That's just there to indicate which type of shell you're running--essentially it is out of the scope of this tutorial.
 Just know when you see a $, you don't actually type one.*

-We have now created a virtual envinroment called `biophys2022`.
+We have now created a virtual envinroment called `biophys`.
 Activating this environment lets you use the Python and packages specific to what we installed.
 Using virtual environments is a good habit.
 Practically speaking, many packages are developed with different versions of Python and different versions of other packages.